For Index of Brides, CLICK

 September 22, at the home of Mr. and Mrs. Fraser Lazier, near Brighton,

-Northumberland county, their only daughter, Miss Dora Amelia Lazier, was married
+Northumberland county, their only daughter, Miss Dora Amelia Lazier, was

-to Mr. Glen White of Trenton.
-The
+married to Mr. Glen White of Trenton.

-father.
-Rev. L. S. Wight, B.D.,
+away by her father.
+Rev. L. S. Wight,

-Brighton, conducted the ceremony.
+B.D., Brighton, conducted the ceremony.

+R. Woodridge, Toronto, best man.
 Miss

-Toronto, best man.
-Miss Ethel Macklem,

-Brighton, played the wedding marches and Mrs. A. Macklem sang during the
+and Mrs. A. Macklem sang during the signing of the

 From